-These screenshots are made via Elgato Game Capture HD which apparently does, what other TV do: deinterlacing and upscaling to 480p).
+These screenshots are made via Elgato Game Capture HD, which apparently does what other TVs do: deinterlacing and upscaling to 480p.
 This picture represents, how your SNES will look on your TV (actually it can be even worse, because many TVs apply even more effects).

 AV: very blurred, dark, «energy 99» ist almost illegible, all details on both sides of the tunnel are blurred, the checkerboard pattern under the portal — very bad image indeed!

-S-Video looks a bit better on the monitor (sharper), but on TV it doesn’t make any improvements (because most TVs nowdays don’t recognize S-Video and just convert it to composite) (maybe a bit sharper patterns):
+S-Video looks a bit better on the monitor (sharper), but on the TV it doesn’t make any improvements (because most TVs nowadays don’t recognize S-Video and just convert it to composite) (maybe a bit sharper patterns):

 and compare to Framemeister (here the same upscaled 480p).
-Although it’s not as good as images from emulators and the image is just a bit blurred, but all details are now back:
+Although it’s not as good as images from emulators and the image is just a bit blurred, but all details are now good visible and back:

 More acceptable 1080p (you can also do extra adjustments to make it sharper):

-Just to compare: Framemeister is alsmost as good as 720p emulation with Retro Freak!
+Just to compare: Framemeister is almost as good as 720p emulation with Retro Freak!
 Ok, emulation will look much better anyway… Similar good picture is provided only by Super NT.

-- correct processing old signals, without unnecessary deinterlacing
+- correct processing of old signals, without unnecessary deinterlacing or unwanted upscaling

-- reduced lag times in comparison to your TV (1-2 frames from 60!)
+- reduced lag times in comparison to your TV (1-2 frames at max)

-- rich upscaling options for modern monitors, incl. aspect ratio, zooming, picture resizing, position, synchronisation
+- rich upscaling options for modern monitors, incl. aspect ratio, zooming, picture resizing, position, synchronisation, cropping

 - outputting in HDMI 1.3 (works with almost all modern TVs and monitors), since other output types become obsolete or incompatible (not all TV-Sets have SCART or even AV, not to mention S-Video!).
 Currect OLED LGs only have HDMI inputs, for example.

-- maintains and improves image quality and can apply special effects (scanlines, overlays, multiplying)
+- maintains and improves image quality and can apply special effects (scanlines, overlays)

 - What I personally miss is a separate audio output (rca or 3,5″), which would be great for those, who are using PC monitors without speakers